kitesi/music/README.md

 ### Installing music

-`music install https://www.youtube.com/watch?v=jsdoi309asd mac-miller` => download from youtube
+`music install "https://www.youtube.com/watch?v=K4DyBUG242c" ncs` => download from youtube

 1st positional argument is the youtube link or id, the second is the folder name.
 The folder name can be pretty loose in comparasion to the real name.
 Essentially it's case insensitive and it replaces spaces with dashes (-).

+Note: this program does not support piracy.

 Flairs: